Messmania/CS-733/assignment4/README.md

+# Hierarchy
+	1. Folder clientCH contains client related connection handler package.
+	2. Folder raft contains raft package which all the servers run on.
+	3. Folder serverStarter contains main package for starting a server.
+	4. ClusterConfig.json contains the cluster configuration in json format..

 # Steps to install
 	1. Set GOPATH to parent of the required src folder
 	2. This project uses Exec from test method